Blaithnaid/database-management-project/README.md

-G00405899 - Iarla Sparrow Burke, Database Management Systems YOUTUBE LINK FOR PRESENTATION: https://youtu.be/hVsGRaYjvjw
+G00405899 - Database Management Systems

+## Overview
+A basic SQL database for displaying info for a dentist's office, developed as part of my Database Management Systems module in college.

-# Database file
+## Database file
 The tables I decided to create, alongside the first appearance of notable features of SQL I implemented within them:
 - Patients